 Itinerant Preaching

-Dominic and his companions travel the roads of Europe, stopping in towns and villages to share the Good News of the Gospel.
+Dominic and his companions travel the roads of Europe, stopping in cities and villages to share the Good News of the Gospel.
 Their preaching is marked by persuasive eloquence and deep spiritual conviction, which captivate the attention of those who listen to them.
-They appeal to everyone, from simple peasants to scholars, seeking to touch hearts and convert souls to the truth of the Catholic Church.
+They address everyone, from simple peasants to scholars, seeking to touch hearts and convert souls to the truth of the Catholic Church.

 Teaching in Universities